 Back to the grades

-So next time if you are at Yishun SAFRA and see the volunteers setting routes please go over to say hi and thank them for their effort.
+So next time you are at Yishun SAFRA and see the volunteers setting routes.
+Please go over to say hi and thank them for their effort.
 And if you chose to frequent Yishun SAFRA your lead climbing will definitely improve dramatically.